 It is good to stretch your body before sitting for your session.
 I usually bundle this activity with my Yoga or Gardening but your lifestyle maybe different so whichever works best for you.
 Relax your neck, shoulders, and back with a quick couple of mins of stretches.

 Decide the amount of time

 Chose a time that you want to meditate like 15 or 30 minutes.
 In the beginning it is good to start with a realistic time more like 5 mins or so and slowly start increasing as you practice more over time.

-You can probably forget about the stereotype pose for meditation 'lotus pose' as not all of our bodies are that flexible.
-If you can do it, great as the lotus pose seems to have its own benefits but I generally sit on my Yoga mat with simple cross-legged pose.
-Whichever is comfortable to you like sitting on floor, or bench, or chair.
-As long as you are comfortable without dozing off and having your posture right - spine straight and neck relaxed.
+Simply forget about the stereotype pose for meditation 'the lotus pose' as not all of our bodies are that flexible.
+If you can do it great but if not it's important to find the comfortable one that works for you.
+I generally sit on my yoga mat with simple cross-legged pose.
+The other option is to sit on a bench or chair.
+The main part is to keep your spine straight and neck relaxed.
 You can place your hands on your knees or laps - again whichever feels comfortable to you.

 Keep in mind that meditation journey is like running a marathon and not a 100m sprint.
 You are not going to see results in one sitting or levitate like a baba in a week.
 Just remind yourself that you are doing this exercise for easing your stress in the long run and not for any magic.